 I’m a lecturer in the Faculty of Philosophy at the University of Cambridge and a Director of Studies at Selwyn College Cambridge.
-My research covers a range of topics in philosophy of mind, psychology, metaphysics, aesthetics and the philosophy of business.
+My research covers a range of topics in philosophy of mind, psychology, metaphysics, aesthetics and business ethics.
 My introductory book What is Philosophy of Mind? is available from Polity Press.
 Check out the banner below for a 20% discount.

-Right now I’m focussing on how the skills we acquire alter our perception and guide our action.
-When you learn to drive, for instance, it literally changes how the road looks.
-I’m interested in how this works.
-This ties in with recent work in which I’ve developed the concept of ‘affordances for mental action’.
+Right now I’m focussing on developing the concept of affordances for mental action.
 Long-standing work in philosophy and psychology suggests that we see our environment in terms of the actions we can perform in it e.g. we perceive a teapot as affording gripping.
-I suggest we also see our environment in terms of the mental actions available to us e.g. we perceive things as affording acts of attention, imagination, deliberation etc. You can find out more about my research here.
+I suggest we also see our environment in terms of the mental actions available to us e.g. we perceive things as available for acts of attention, imagination, deliberation etc. Recently I’ve also been exploring how social inequalities might shape our perception of affordances.
+With Paulina Sliwa I’ve been working on the hypothesis that gender inequalities in the performance of domestic tasks may be underwritten by socially-mediated differences in how affordances for domestic tasks are perceived.
+You can find out more about my research here.

-And here’s a link to my CV: McClelland CV April 2021
+Here’s a link to my CV: McClelland CV 2022